Introduction to the DataDumper Logger

 Introduction to the CHG_DataDumper Application Class used for logging.

 I want to introduce the data dumper PeopleCode Application Class.
 I’m releasing this code into the open.
-I think it will be extremely helpful for peoplecode developers who need a more fine tuned debugging platform for peopleCode and PeopleTools objects.
-The full API Documentation is
+I think it will be extremely helpful for PeopleCode developers who need a more fine-tuned debugging platform for PeopleCode and PeopleTools objects.
+The full API Documentation is at DataDumper Documentation

-Their are many different ways to do debugging in PeopleSoft, many of them are extremely robust and often times they are too robust for what is needed.
+There are different ways to do debugging in PeopleSoft, many of them are extremely robust and often times they are too robust for what is needed.
 So let’s review our debugging options that we have out of the box.

 The next reasonable option is to open up a file using the GetFile function and do WriteLine calls to dump strings out to the file.
 This works and can be cumbersome and introduces a large amount of duplicate code.
 This method can be really useful for a very narrow scope of debugging.